haelmj/Remote_Job_Analysis/README.md

 2. Setup Chrome Driver:

     - Include the ChromeDriver location in your PATH environment variable
+    - Create an environment variable with key: `CHROME_DRIVER` and value: the full path to the chromedriver executable.

 3. Setup a virtual environment:

 ```

 python -m venv venv

 ```

 4. Activate the virtual environment: